thinksecurenow/CTF-Writeups/WiCyS 2024/Defense/D3 - Investigate a Suspicious Email.md

   Hints

 Solution:
-  Using the web browser, scan the qr-code using the search feature in the web browser
+1. Using the web browser, scan the qr-code using the search feature in the web browser.
 The text in the qr-code will appear in the format simialr to that of the flag, BUT IT ISN'T the actual flag
   ![image](https://github.com/thinksecurenow/CTF-Writeups/blob/main/WiCyS%202024/Defense/Images/D3%20-%20Investigate%20a%20Suspicious%20Email%20(1).png)

-  Identify the cipher used
+2. Identify the cipher used

-  Copy and paste the text in Cyberchef and let it bake!!
+3. Copy and paste the text in Cyberchef and let it bake!!
+And that's a wrap!
   ![image](https://github.com/thinksecurenow/CTF-Writeups/blob/main/WiCyS%202024/Defense/Images/D3%20-%20Investigate%20a%20Suspicious%20Email%20(2).png)

 FLAG: flag{email_ph1sh1ng_attempt}